cp2846/Codility-Solutions/README.md

 # Codility-Solutions
 Solutions to problems on Codility (pracitce).
-Data structures/algorithms in Python
+Data structures/algorithms in Python.
+All solutions score 100%.